particle-iot/docs/src/content/datasheets/app-notes/an039-device-claiming.md

 - The device firmware does not subscribe to events (including webhook responses)
 - You do not need to use the Wi-Fi device setup SDK for the Photon/P1

-However, you still will need to handle product membership and possibly SIM activation even if you do not need to claim the device.
+However, you still will need to handle product membership and SIM activation even if you do not need to claim the device.

 It's also common for cellular products to claim all devices to a single account controlled by the product owner instead of using unclaimed product devices.
 {{note op="end"}}